 • Sealing cracks with epoxy resin

-To determine with more certainty whether you have serious enough water issues to warrant installing and applying moisture-resistant materials, try this simple test.
-On a cool, dry day, tape a 1-square-foot sheet of plastic onto the basement’s concrete wall.
-Make sure the tape covers the plastic’s perimeter and wait 24 hours.
-If there’s visible water seepage after 24 hours, you have work to do.
-Research how to seal basement walls and consider hiring a contractor if it seems like the job is too big or involved to handle yourself.
+Determine whether you need to install moisture-resistant materials with this test: On a cool, dry day, tape a 1-square-foot sheet of plastic onto the basement’s concrete wall.
+Make sure the tape covers the plastic’s perimeter, then wait 24 hours.
+If there’s visible water seepage after 24 hours, you need to get to work.

 Components of a Finished Basement Wall

-2-by-4-inch stud wall: Wall framing attached to a concrete wall built of 2-inch-by-4-inch studs made of wood or metal.
-The wall panels or drywall are then secured to it.
+• 2-by-4-inch stud wall: This is wall framing that’s attached to a concrete wall.
+It’s made of 2-by-4-inch wood or metal studs.
+The wall panels or drywall connect to it.

-Egress: Opening to the outside—a basement may have both window and door egresses.
+• Egress: This is the opening to the outside.
+A basement may have both window and door egresses.

-Insulation: A thermal barrier applied directly to the concrete wall after sealing that helps the basement stay dry and keeps its temperature even
+• Insulation: This is a thermal barrier that helps the basement stay dry and keeps temperatures steady.

-Top plate and bottom plates: Top and bottom horizontal stud wall
+• Top plate and bottom plates: These are the top and bottom horizontal stud walls.

-Vapor barrier: Material that prevents the flow of moisture to exterior walls
+• Vapor barrier: This is material that prevents the flow of moisture to exterior walls.

-Waterproof paint: Sealant applied to the basement’s interior concrete wall
+• Waterproof paint: This is sealant you apply to the basement’s interior concrete wall.

-When planning a finished basement, you’ll need to consider permits, even if you’re just focusing on the walls.
-You won’t need a special permit to simply waterproof your basement, but if you plan to build partition walls or install new plumbing or electrical wiring, then you must contact your local housing department.
-The cost to finish a basement can be greatly impacted by building permits—homeowners spend between $1,000 and $2,000* for permits on average, with the national average being $1,602.
+You’ll need to consider permits when you’re planning a finished basement, even if you’re just focusing on the walls.
+If you plan to build partition walls or install new plumbing or electrical wiring, for example, then you must contact your local housing department.
+Building permits have a significant influence on the cost to finish a basement.
+Homeowners spend between $1,000 and $2,000 for permits on average.

 • Having your project shut down